AdaCore/learn/content/courses/advanced-ada/chapters/strings.rst

 Text I/O
 ~~~~~~~~

-Note that, in the previous example, we were use different versions of the
+Note that, in the previous example, we were using different versions of the
 :ada:`Ada.Text_IO` package depending on the string type we were using:

 - :ada:`Ada.Text_IO` for objects of :ada:`String` type,